 Opalite’s Appearance

 Opalite is typically a creamy, milky blue color, often compared to the sky at dawn.
 The stone can also come in other shades, including pink, lavender, yellow, and green.
 Its most famous feature is its opalescent glow, which seems to shimmer in the sunlight.
-This glow sometimes surpasses that of natural opal, making opalite stand out.
+This glow sometimes surpasses that of natural opal, making Sea Opal stand out.

 Fun Fact: “Ice Cream Stone”